10 amazing wheelchair-friendly things to do in Cape Town

-Kommetje is a tranquil village on the west coast of the Cape Peninsula.
+Kommetjie is a tranquil village on the west coast of the Cape Peninsula.
 It is a famous surfing spot as well as a popular birding destination.
-Slangkop Lighthouse is located on the southern end of Kommetje’s Long Beach.
+Slangkop Lighthouse is located on the southern end of Kommetjie’s Long Beach.
 It was commissioned in 1919 and is about 33 m high.
 You can get a perfect glimpse of it by strolling along the wheelchair-friendly wooden path on the coast.
-However, the path could be inaccessible for power wheelchairs, because it is quite narrow in some spots and I’m not too sure about the wood’s resistance.
+However, the way could be inaccessible for power wheelchairs, because it is quite narrow in some spots and I’m not too sure about the wood’s resistance.

 6.)
 Visit Cape Point Nature Reserve

-The wheelchair-accessible Flying Dutchman Funicular takes you all the way up to the panoramic viewing area from where you can see the Lighthouse, Cape Point as well as Dias Beach.
-Unfortunately, wheelchair users cannot visit the Cape Point Lighthouse itself, as it is only accessible by a huge set of stairs.
-I recommend to spend one full day at Cape Point Nature Reserve in order to explore the entire area with all its magical hidden spots.
+The wheelchair-accessible Flying Dutchman Funicular takes you all the way up to the scenic viewing area from where you can see the Lighthouse, Cape Point as well as Dias Beach.
+Unfortunately, wheelchair users cannot visit the Cape Point Lighthouse itself, as it is only accessible by a massive set of stairs.
+I recommend spending one full day at Cape Point Nature Reserve to explore the entire area with all its magical hidden spots.

 7.)
 Visit Muizenberg Beach

-Muizenberg Beach is a popular spot for surfers and very well known for its colourful beach houses.
+Muizenberg Beach is a popular spot for surfers and very well known for its colorful beach houses.
 The village of Muizenberg, about 30 km south of Cape Town, is located on the False Bay Coast.
 Sharks are regularly sighted at Muizenberg Beach.
-Shark Spotters, a shark safety and research organisation, does great work to reduce attacks.
+Shark Spotters, a shark safety, and research organization does excellent work to reduce attacks.
 You can watch the surfers at Surfer’s Corner and stroll along the wheelchair-accessible beach walk.
-There are handicap parking spots on Beach Road as well as wheelchair-accessible restrooms.
+There are accessible parking spots on Beach Road as well as wheelchair-accessible restrooms.

 8.)
 Visit Kirstenbosch National Botanical Garden